 GameFly — 30-day free trial

 What you get: GameFly solves the age-old dilemma of buying a video game for $60, only to see it begin to gather dust just a few months later.
 By sending you discs when you want them, and taking them back when you’re done, the subscription service is ideal for gamers who want to make the most of their systems.
 A GameFly membership will also give you the added benefit of access to their library of new movie releases on Blu-Ray and DVD.
+Read more about this service with our full Gamefly guide.

 After the trial: A GameFly subscription will cost you $16/month and allows you to have one disc out at a time. $23/month will double that number of discs.
+Claim a Gamefly free trial.

 Audible — 30-day free trial